 Cancer Rehabilitation Center Opens at USCL

 Lancaster, SC --- University of South Carolina Lancaster Health Services announces the opening of the Lucy Graybill Morton Cancer Rehabilitation Clinic.
 Named in memory of the late Lucy Morton of Lancaster, the program will operate in the Carole Ray Dowling Health Services Center and will become the fourth community health clinic operated by USCL.
-The other programs offered by USCL Health Services include The Diabetes Education Clinic, The John Morrison White Cardiac Rehabilitation Clinic, and The Dr. W.L.
+The other programs offered by USCL Health Services include The John Morrison White Cardiac Rehabilitation Clinic and The Dr. W.L.
 McDow Physical Therapy Clinic.

 (Photo: Lynn Baker, Registered Nurse Supervisor, Dr. Bill Riner, Director of Health Services, and Jim Morton, husband of the late Lucy Graybill Morton.)